simon-anasta/r_shiny_game_template/README.md

 1. https://nhsrcommunity.com/blog/animating-a-graph-over-time-in-shiny/
 2. https://stackoverflow.com/questions/24973549/r-shiny-key-input-binding/61297911#61297911

 It appears that `reactiveTimer` in R will let us create a framerate/regular updates.
 And that Shiny can use JavaScript to listen for key presses/action.
-This is sufficient for us to develop from.
+This is sufficient for us to develop a template from.
+This repo is our game template.